BekAllaev/Orders-Management-System/docs/index.md

 # Orders Manaegment System

-Order Management System WPF application which works with orders, based on database Northwind.
+If you are a business client then Order Management System is application which works with orders, based on database Northwind.
+It has dashboard where you can see statistics and graphics which shows you information of your buisness at the moment.
+Also you can create orders with great UX/UI views.

+But if you are a developer then you will be interested in how this project solve one treacky problem.
+This application works with huge amount of data and must stay UI-friendly and responsive at the same time.
+This problem solved using reactive programming and exactly ReactiveUI framework.

 In this application you can see
 Programming language: `C#`